Recent Contributions to Theories of Discrimination: Learning and Discrimination

-Che, Kim and Zhong's (2019) model describes an instance of statistical discrimination as a ``learning trap,'' where a society is stuck in an equilibrium with little learning about the underlying quality of members of a dis-favored identity.
-A similar type of learning trap is studied in Komiyama and Noda (2021), who propose a model of statistical discrimination as a failure of social learning.

-Komiyama and Noda (2021) propose a multi-armed bandit model of social learning.
-Their model features a sequence of myopic (short-lived) firms that make hiring decisions.
-In each round, one firm hires a worker from a set of candidates, who constitute the multiple bandit arms.
-The firm wishes to hire the most skilled worker, which they infer from some observable worker characteristics, which include the worker's identity.
-At first, no firm knows precisely how to interpret these characteristics.
-Rather, firms learn the statistical association between characteristics and skills using data pertaining to past hiring cases -- they are frequentists, rather than Bayesian learners.
+In \cite{chekimzhong2019}, discrimination arises as a learning failure due to the collective of buyers acquiring information about sellers through the platform.
+The paper then suggests that such learning failures can be avoided through careful design of the algorithm behind the ratings shared in the platform, so as to incentivize more equitable sampling of all buyers.
+Similar policies are suggested by \cite{komiyamanoda2024}, who consider an environment where discrimination similarly arises as a failure of social learning.
+In their model, a sequence of myopic firms decide to hire a worker from a set of available candidates (the multiple ``arms'' in a bandit problem).
+Each firm wishes to hire the most skilled worker, and they infer workers' skills from some observable worker characteristics, which include the worker's identity $A$ or $B$.
+At first, no firm knows precisely how to interpret these characteristics, but they learn the statistical association between characteristics and skills using data pertaining to past hiring cases.

-Each worker belongs to either a minority or a majority identity.
-Suppose that, at some point in the stochastic learning process, workers with a minority identity have their skill underestimated.
-Once the minority identity is undervalued, it is difficult for one of its members to appear to be the best candidate, and the firm prefers to instead hire a majority worker.
-At this point, a learning trap ensues: as long as firms only hire majority workers, society cannot learn about the minority group, and the imbalance persists in the long run.
-This phenomenon is labeled \emph{perpetual underestimation}.
+The paper introduces the possibility of a phenomenon called \emph{perpetual underestimation}: Suppose at some point in the stochastic learning process, workers with a identity $A$ have their skill underestimated.
+They then appear to be a risky or undesirable hiring choice for a firm, who instead might prefer to hire a worker with identity $B$.
+At this point, a learning trap ensues: as long as firms only hire $B$ workers, society cannot learn about the workers in group $A$, and the imbalance persists in the long run.
 Perpetual underestimation arises due to each firm's myopic behavior.
-In each period, the myopic firm chooses the \emph{safe arm} and hires a worker with the best record given the current information.
-By doing so, the firm forgoes exploring the \emph{risky arm}, which would generate more information about the minority population, to be used by future firms.
-In this sense, the societal learning follows a \emph{greedy algorithm}.
+In each period, the myopic firm chooses the safe arm and hires a worker with the best record given the current information.
+By doing so, the firm forgoes exploring the risky arm, which would generate more information about the underestimated population, to be used by future firms.
+This perpetual underestimation phenomenon is not only ``unfair,'' but can be inefficient. \cite{komiyamanoda2024} show that either using a exploration-subsidy mechanism or temporarily using the Rooney rule, which requires each firm to interview at least one minority candidate as a finalist for each job opening, can effectively mitigate discrimination caused by insufficient data, as well as improve welfare.